Arlington Memorial Bridge: Construction: 1922–1932

 Arlington Memorial Bridge from Washington, D.C.
 The entrance of Arlington National Cemetery in the background.

 On November 11, 1921, President Warren G. Harding traveled to the dedication ceremony for the Tomb of the Unknown Soldier at Arlington National Cemetery.
 He became caught in a three-hour traffic jam because Highway Bridge (on which he traveled) could not handle the traffic.
 Resolving to prevent that from happening again, Harding sought an appropriation of $25,000 in 1922 to fund the work of the bridge commission.
 Congress approved his request on June 12, 1922.

 Initially, the Arlington Memorial Bridge Commission proposed a site for the bridge at the New York Avenue site, upstream from its current position.
 But the Commission of Fine Arts (CFA), which had legislative authority to approve the siting and design of memorials, opposed the plan.
-With President Harding presiding, the Arlington Memorial Bridge Commission held a joint meeting with Vice President Calvin Coolidge and the Commission of Fine Arts on December 18, 1922, at which time it was unanimously decided to adhere to the McMillan Plan and site the bridge on a line of sight between the Lincoln Memorial and Arlington House in Arlington National Cemetery.
+With President Harding presiding, the Arlington Memorial Bridge Commission held a joint meeting with Vice President Calvin Coolidge and the Commission of Fine Arts on December 18, 1922, at which time it was unanimously decided to adhere to the McMillan Plan and build the bridge on a line of sight between the Lincoln Memorial and Arlington House in Arlington National Cemetery.
 The parties also agreed to seek to construct a low (rather than monumental) bridge with a bascule (drawbridge) in the center to permit ship traffic to reach the Georgetown waterfront.